Elevating human consciousness and inspiring connection through movement.

 When reading about black holes colliding, orbiting galaxies, when thinking of the infinitely small or the never-ending magnitudes, our minds cannot possibly grasp what all this could mean, and yet while we are busy with our lives, this is happening in the Universe.
 We like to play with these bewildering phenomena and feel how it affects the way we move, relate, and perform.

-Bringing Western physics and Eastern mysticism into the body, letting both approaches collide into our atoms, is a way for us to respond and be part of the evolution of humankind, joining history and future into creativity that arises in the physicality itself.
+Bringing modern physics and ancient mysticism into the body, letting both approaches collide into our atoms, is a way for us to respond and be part of the evolution of humankind, joining history and future into creativity that arises in the physicality itself.
 We perceive each of our dance productions as a whole, where light, sound, and movement are interconnected, creating a distinctive world that has a unique nature, its rhythms, and its silence.

 The same happens with our dancers, playing with the symbiosis of their minds and the synchronicity of their bodies, creating ever-evolving processes on stage inspired by the ones that occur in the Universe.